MikolajBryksa/dooit/README.md

 # Dooit

-Dooit is a **management tool** designed to help you create and maintain a system of good habits.
+A **management tool** designed to help you create and maintain a system of good habits.
 With Dooit, you can easily track your daily progress of any activity.
 With just a few clicks, you can define your new goal.
 https://play.google.com/store/apps/details?id=com.dooit.bryksa

 ## Tech Stack